 - Share an explicit image or video of a child, even if it’s shared between children of the same age

 - Possess, download or store an explicit image or video of a child, even if the child gave their permission for it to be created.

-If a matter is recorded as a crime it will only appear if the young person involved reoffends or shows that they are a risk to the public
+The authorities record the matter as a crime.
+But this will only appear as such if the young person involved re-offends or shows that they are a risk to the public.